Conditional Order

 Different conditions:

-Oracle Triggers: Execute when oracle reports condition.
+Oracle Triggers: Execute when an oracle reports a condition.

 Composite Conditions: Combine multiple conditions with AND/OR logic.

-Account Balance: Execute when balance reaches threshold.
+Account Balance: Execute when balance reaches a threshold.

 Conditional orders enable flexible automation.